The refactoring safety net

 Your black box tests will give you the confidence and keep you safe

 Don’t underestimate the value of keeping your unit tests in shape.
-When it’s time for refactoring, your black box tests will help you get the job done faster.
+When it’s time to refactor, you can use your black box tests to complete the job faster.
+The refactoring safety net.

 Unit test

-There are many good reasons why you should unit test your code, an important one is that if done right, they serve as a safety net when you do refactoring.
-Since no developer writes the ideal solution on the first go, refactoring is needed all the time.
+There are many good reasons to unit test your code.
+One important reason is their role as a safety net.
+When done correctly, unit tests protect your code during refactoring.
+Since developers rarely write the ideal solution on the first try, they need to refactor constantly.
 But to take advantage of your tests when refactoring, your design must allow changing the implementation without rewriting your tests.

 The less your tests know about the internal implementation of your components, the more useful they will be during refactoring.
-If you have to change your unit tests just as much as the rest of the code, you can’t use them to ensure that you still have the same behavior and quality.
+If you frequently change your unit tests alongside the code, they lose their ability to verify consistent behavior and quality.

 Enforce a good design

-When you develop a new component, your tests help you enforce good design.
-Developers who don’t like writing tests are quite good at coming up with excuses why they shouldn’t – “this can’t be tested, is too difficult”.
+When you develop a new component, tests help you enforce good design.
+Some developers dislike writing tests and make excuses.
+They may claim testing is too difficult or even impossible.
 Well, if it’s difficult to test, it’s probably difficult to use.
-Maybe it can be designed a bit differently, perhaps the business logic is in the wrong place, or there’s some static dependency that shouldn’t be there.
+The design might need adjustments.
+Perhaps the business logic is misplaced, or a static dependency exists where it shouldn’t.

-Coding against interfaces, keeping clear dependencies and loose coupling between components are all factors that simplify your testing quite a bit, and mocking will be a lot easier.
+Coding against interfaces simplifies testing significantly.
+Clear dependencies and loose coupling between components make mocking much easier.
 Try to separate different concerns, avoid mixing code for transaction management and database access with your business rules.
 Usually, this also makes it easier to put the right code in the right place.

 Getting inside the box